26 Feb A Brief Overview of Pañcakarma (Ayurvedic Detoxification Treatment) For Patients, Places To Get It, & How To Make the Most of the Experience

 Depending upon the treatment facility, the attending physicians, and the particular condition and needs of the patient, the three stages, and how their goals are achieved may be altered slightly or dramatically.
 To support this process and receive the maximum beneficial results, it is very helpful to trust the practitioner and the space.
 It may be good to research the place, the physicians and the general theory and practice of pañcakarma before embarking on this process, to the point that one feels sufficiently comfortable with the process that one is able to surrender and quiet the mind.

 The relationship between sufficient education and trust in the process may be different for different individuals.
 While some education can be useful to assist us to surrender and allow the mind to rest, we can also become obsessed with the particulars of the experience and want more education than will facilitate ease in the process.
 The practitioners that are facilitating this process should be well educated and it is not generally any more possible for patients to fully understand the process and why certain steps are being taken at any given time, than it is for a patient to fully understand why a surgeon is taking every step they are taking.
 But it is also important for us to use our discrimination so that we choose a facility and program that is run by experienced and well-educated practitioners.
 If we are confused or concerned about our treatments or the treatment strategy, I find it good to be forthright about my questions with the attending physician.
-I find sometimes women and general, and certainly I, do not want to appear to be troublesome, so we may keep our concerns to ourselves.
+I find sometimes women in general, and certainly sometimes specifically I, do not want to appear to be troublesome, so we may keep our concerns to ourselves.
 However, if our concerns are not addressed, it can be more difficult to trust the process.
 I find it helpful to be honest with myself and consider what are valid, basic concerns that I need to address in order to trust, and what constitutes obsession with detail and requires me to put that part of my brain for a time out.
 It may be helpful to keep a journal where we write these sorts of things for later consideration.

 Related tips for a successful stay at a pañcakarma facility:

 During the process of pañcakarma, it is normal to feel quite vulnerable or sensitive.
-I have found there is not always—but often—a cultural difference between India and many Western communities, where the Indian doctors, nurses, technicians or staff may not discuss emotions, feeling or treatment protocols as much as Westerners may expect, want or need.
+I have found there is not always—but often—a cultural difference between India and many Western communities, where the Indian doctors, nurses, technicians or staff may not discuss emotions, feelings or treatment protocols as much as Westerners may expect, want or need.
 This may not mean the Indian people do not care, or are not competent to deliver high quality treatment.
 It is often simply a cultural difference.
 Because of these possibilities I have found it, or feel it would be helpful to:

-- Directly request friends & families not convey any news during this time –especially during pradhānakarma –that could be disturbing, unless it is an emergency that I truly need to be informed of, and of which I can and need to do something about.
+- Directly request friends & families not to convey any news during this time –especially during pradhānakarma –that could be disturbing, unless it is an emergency that I truly need to be informed of, and of which I can and need to do something about.

-- Designate a comfortable friend from, “home” that is great at listening who will agree to be available to chat about emotional things that come up in a sensitive, not alarmist manner if something comes up about which I don’t feel comfortable talking with the attending physician or staff.
+- Designate a comfortable friend from, “home” that is great at listening; who will agree to be available to chat about emotional things that come up in a sensitive, not alarmist manner if something comes up about which I don’t feel comfortable talking with the attending physician or staff.

 - Have your regular Ayurveda personal health practitioner be available—at least for one appointment– by phone or Skype during your stay and certainly afterwards, to help explain things you may be unclear about, in the event that language, cultural or gender issues mean you are not receiving the educational support you might need or want about what is going on while you are undergoing treatment.